deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 _Operators_ can change their allocation delay which is the duration until which the allocated stake becomes slashable.
 A change of allocation delay registered by _Operator_ takes 17.5 days (ALLOCATION_CONFIGURATION_DELAY) until it is effective.

-The duration until a deallocation is effective (the capital is not slashable anymore) takes 14 days.
+The duration until a deallocation is effective (the capital is not slashable anymore) takes 14 days (DEALLOCATION_DELAY).
 This is only changeable through an upgrade of the `AllocationManager` contract.

 The _AVSs_ can setup an `AVSRegistrar` contract, which is called by the `AllocationManager` when _Operators_ register to and deregister from _Operator Sets_.
 If the _AVS_ does not have an `AVSRegistrar` set, the `AllocationManager` will forward the call to the registered _AVS_ contract.
 If the `AVSRegistrar` or the registered _AVS_ contract reverts the transaction, the `AllocationManager` will revert the transaction as well, and _Operators_ will not be able to register to or deregister from _Operator Sets_.
 This can create unfair scenarios, where _AVSs_ allow opt-in, but disallow opt-out (see [dependencies](#dependencies) for risks steming from _AVSs_).